Home / Explore Your Zoo / New at the Zoo

 There are always new arrivals at the L.A.
 Zoo.
 Some births are a happy surprise, but most are carefully planned as part of our efforts to save endangered and vulnerable species.
 Here are just some of the latest!

-Like modern-day Noah’s arks, zoos like ours breed animals as a hedge against extinction in the wild.
 In collaboration with other institutions accredited by the Association of Zoos and Aquariums (AZA), the L.A.
 Zoo ensures that animal populations in human care are sustainable – healthy, biodiverse, and exhibiting the natural behaviors that would be essential for survival in the wild.
+That means births and new arrivals at the Zoo are good news!
 Many species, including the black-footed ferret, Arabian oryx, Spix’s macaw, and the California condor, have been restored to the wild thanks to these efforts.